 You can’t put a price on the safety and happiness of your child or your peace of mind.
-And as much as that is true, one of the most critical factors in your childcare search will be your budget.
+And as much as that is true, your budget will be one of the most critical factors in your choice of childcare type that works for you.

 Which option is the most affordable and which will cost you the most?